fourctv/dicomViewerLib/README.md

 ### Add `cornerstonejs` dependencies

-This component depends on `conerstonejs`, so you need to also install `cornerstone` modules into your project:
+This component depends on `cornerstonejs`, so you need to also install `cornerstone` and `cornerstoneTools` modules into your project:
 ```
-npm install cornerstone-core cornerstone-math cornerstone-tools dicom-parser --save
+npm install cornerstone-core cornerstone-math dicom-parser cornerstone-tools --save
 ```

 ## Usage